braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 {% tabs %}
 {% tab Example 1 %}

-Let's say that you set a Frequency Capping rule which asks that your user receive no more than three (3) push notification Campaigns/Canvas steps per week from __all__ Campaign/Canvas steps.
+Let's say that you set a Frequency Capping rule which asks that your user receive no more than three (3) push notification campaigns or Canvas steps per week from __all__ campaign or Canvas steps.

 If your user is slated to receive three (3) push notifications, two (2) in-app messages, and one (1) Content Card this week, they will receive all of those messages.